BuckeyeSoftware/rex/doc/RENDER.md

 # Renderer

-Rex employes a renderer abstraction interface to isolate graphics API code from the actual engine rendering.
+Rex employs a renderer abstraction interface to isolate graphics API code from the actual engine rendering.
 This is done by `srx/rx/render/frontend`.
 The documentation of how this frontend interface works is provided here to get you up to speed on how to render things.

 ## Interface
 All rendering resources and commands happen through `frontend::interface`.
 Every command on the frontend is associated with a tag that tracks the file and line information of the command in the engine as well as a static string describing it, this is provided to the interface with the `RX_RENDER_TAG("string")` macro.